wobo-gavin/repo0312/docs/testing.rst

 Test Web Server
 ===============

-Using mock responses is almost always enough when testing a web service /* Replaced /* Replaced /* Replaced client */ */ */.
+Using mock responses is almost always enough when testing a web service /* Replaced /* Replaced client */ */.
 When implementing custom :doc:`HTTP handlers <handlers-and-middleware>`, you'll need to send actual HTTP requests in order to sufficiently test the handler.
 However, a best practice is to contact a local web server rather than a server